Josh Kempen: Acting

-In 2024, he currently appears in a recurring role in the second season of Paramount+ drama series, Last King of the Cross.
+In 2024, he appeared in a recurring role in the second season of Paramount+ drama series, Last King of the Cross.
 The series is set in Sydney's Kings Cross and Oxford Street.

-In 2024, he returned to South Africa to film the feature film, This Is How the World Ends, directed by Robert dos Santos.
+In 2024, he returned to South Africa to film the feature film This Is How the World Ends, directed by Robert dos Santos.
 The film is set during the AfrikaBurn festival in South Africa.

 Modelling

 As a model, Kempen is represented by Vivien's Model Management in Australia, and The Circle in South Africa.
 Among his campaigns, he filmed an advert for Audi in 2023.